 Chinchillas are beautiful to look at but most people do not realise that they are a long term commitment, they can live up to 18 years and therefore are not a good choice as a children's pet as parents will inevitably be left with the responsibility when son or daughter leaves home.

-Rats are highly intelligent, very loving - they form a bond with their humans really quickly, soon learning their names and readily come to call.
+Rats make far the best pet for any member of the family.
+Most people are brought up to find rats scary and are often put off by their tails, but once they get to know these entertaining little creatures they realise what fantastic pets they are.
+They are highly intelligent and very loving; they form a bond with their humans really quickly, soon learn their names and readily come to call.
 Much quieter and less aggressive than the traditional rodent pets, they also have the advantage of not being totally nocturnal so they are happy to wake up and play whenever their owners wish them to.
 In fact the only down side to having rats as pets is that they simply do not live long enough.

 PACT is open from 12 Noon to 3.30pm Wed.
 Thurs.
 Fri. and Sat. for anyone looking for a new animal in their life.
 Outside of these times is appointment only please.
 N.B PACT is not a visitors centre.

-If you are interested in a particular animal please check that the animal can be viewed before you travel
+If you are interested in a particular animal please check that the animal can be viewed before you travel.